senecajs/seneca-joi/README.md

   legacy: {validate: false} // needed if using Seneca 2.x })
 .use('seneca-joi', {
-  allowUnknown: true    // example of passing in Joi options })
+  joiOptions: {allowUnknown: true}    // example of passing in Joi options })
 ```